 But it wasn’t until 2020 when the company’s growth started to exponentially accelerate.
-Duolingo reported over 100 percent in user growth when people around the globe were forced to stay inside as a result of lockdown measures.
+Duolingo reported a doubling in user numbers when people around the globe were forced to stay inside as a result of lockdown measures.

-Today, close to 1,000 people are working for Duolingo across 7 worldwide locations, including Pittsburgh, New York, Berlin, or Beijing.
-Furthermore, Duolingo has around 300 million users registered on its platform.
+Today, over 1,000 people are working for Duolingo across 7 worldwide locations, including Pittsburgh, New York, Berlin, and Beijing.

 How Does Duolingo Make Money?

-Duolingo makes money via a premium subscription, display ads, as well as its language proficiency tests.
+Duolingo makes money via a premium subscription, display ads, fees from events, and language proficiency tests.

-Let’s take a closer look at each of these revenue streams in more detail below.
+So, without further ado, let’s take a closer look at each of Duolingo’s revenue streams in the section below.

 Duolingo Plus is a premium subscription that offers a few perks.
 These include: